An Italian pair of 17th century carved lions

 Standing on modern turned and ebonized round bases measuring 7 cm in height and 16 cm in diameter.

-Stylish antique furniture and decorative accessories can be an excellent idea for interior design.
+Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture originates from the 19th century, notably the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to radiate splendor and serve a role in luxury.
-Rarely used materials were selectively chosen to emphasize the grandeur of these items.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, sturdy bases, and relief carvings.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and relief decorations.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Mythology and ancient times inspired the design, with supports and legs often taking animal forms.
+During this period, interest in mythology and antiquity was prevalent, so supports and legs often took animal forms.

-Lion paws and eagle heads are common motifs in Renaissance style.
-Currently, many global companies reproduce such furniture, drawing inspiration from Italian and French artisans.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global companies reproduce such furniture, inspired by Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country had its own approach to furniture making, giving each style a unique character.
-This is especially important when searching for exclusive antique pieces suitable for your interior.
+It’s important to remember that each country perceived furniture production differently, so each style had its own character.
+This is especially important when searching for an exclusive antique suitable for your interior.

 The key aspect of stylish antique furniture is originality.
 Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have access to art appraisers, historians, and experts from around the world.
+Luxury Products provides documentation confirming the product’s compliance with the actual description and photos.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details